-It’s so important to have multiple versions of your logo so you can keep your branding consistent across all platforms, digital through to print media.
-Flexibility is the key for having various logos to suit different formats.
+3 Logo Variations Every Brand Needs.
+It’s important to have multiple versions of your logo to keep your branding consistent across all platforms – digital through to print media.
+Flexibility is the key to having various logos to suit different formats.
 Read on for my top three recommended logo variations that your brand needs.

 A logo variation is your primary logo rearranged into another layout/format.
 The purpose of different variations is so you can apply your logo throughout your content/marketing materials while keeping your logo recognisable and consistent.